-For my Healthy Pets Dental Gel, I wanted to go the extra mile with three more essential oils, in addition to the original winning formulation...
+For my Dental Gel for Cats & Dogs, I wanted to go the extra mile with two more essential oils, in addition to the original winning formulation...

 - Tulsi Oil, or Holy Basil.
 Safe for pets to ingest, this renowned Ayurvedic herb freshens breath, promotes a clean mouth.